fossasia/open-event-server/README.md

 ## Contributions, Bug Reports, Feature Requests

 This is an Open Source project and we would be happy to see contributors who report bugs and file feature requests submitting pull requests as well.
-Please report issues here https://github.com/fossasia/open-event-server/issues
+Please report issues here https://github.com/fossasia/open-event-server/issues.
+It is also recommended to go through the [developer handbook](https://github.com/fossasia/open-event/tree/master/docs/dev-handbook) in order to get a basic understanding of the ecosystem.

 ## Branch Policy